Sarah Stock: Mexican America (2011–2013)

 Sarita returned to work a house show main event on June 14 in Belton, Texas, in which she, Rosita, Angelina Love and Winter were defeated by Mickie James, Tara and Velvet Sky, before once again going inactive from TNA.
 After seven months of inactivity, it was reported on January 9, 2013, that Stock had parted ways with TNA.

 WWE (2015–2020)

 On April 13, 2015, it was reported that Stock was working as a guest trainer for a week at WWE's WWE Performance Center in Orlando, Florida.
 Stock then made an appearance as part of Tyler Breeze's entrance at the NXT TakeOver: Unstoppable event on May 20.
 In September 2015, it was reported that Stock had signed with WWE as a developmental trainer, which was confirmed by Stock the following month.

 She was furloughed, along with many other WWE employees, on April 15, 2020, and was officially released on September 10.

-AEW (2023–present)
+All Elite Wrestling (2023–2025)

 On March 15, 2023, before a taping of AEW Rampage, AEW President and CEO Tony Khan introduced Stock as the newest AEW coach and producer.
+On April 17, 2025, it was reported that Stock had been released by AEW.